iCliniq Logo

 Conversion disorder is a mental condition in which a person has blindness, paralysis, and neurologic symptoms that are not explained by any medical evaluation.

-Conversion therapy,also known as functional neurological symptom disorder, is a psychological disorder with no obvious or known cause.
+Conversion therapy, also known as functional neurological symptom disorder, is a psychological disorder with no obvious or known cause.
 The person suffering has physical symptoms, neurological symptoms (such as paralysis, speech impairment, tremors, blindness, deafness, or fits), or psychological symptoms (such as depression, anxiety, or panic attacks).
 The body converts emotional and psychological stress into physical symptoms.
 The root cause behind the symptoms can be traced back to a psychological trigger.
 Initially, due to the trigger factors being psychological, the symptoms were referred to as hysterical blindness or hysterical paralysis.
 Abuse or trauma, pressured life stresses, post-traumatic stress disorder, and other iatrogenic factors, together or individually, are responsible for causing conversion disorder.

-Even after due course of experiments and research, the specific cause of conversion therapy is yet to be known.
+Even after the course of experiments and research, the specific cause of conversion therapy is yet to be known.
 However, theories have suggested that the disorder occurs as a way for the brain to manage and dispense emotional stress.
-Perpetually it is almost triggered by stress or mental illnesses.
+Perpetually, it is almost triggered by stress or mental illnesses.
 People who have a history of emotional stress are more likely to suffer from conversion disorder.
 Different probable causes of conversion therapy are:

 Conversion therapy presents with a wide variety of symptoms in different individuals that are often sudden.
 Every case of conversion disorder is different.
 Some of the common symptoms of conversion disorder are: